 Draft Timer: 60 seconds per pick or 120 seconds per pick

+All live drafts are held in our online draft room that can be accessed on either a mobile device or through the website.
+You can access the live draft room at any point after signing up for the league.
+Your draft order will be randomly generated one hour prior to its scheduled start (or once it fills if start time is under an hour).
+During the draft, commissioners can pause, resume, rewind picks, or adjust the draft clock and team selections as needed.
 If you do not make a pick before the draft timer has expired, the system will select the top-ranked player in your queue.
 Or if your queue is empty, the top-ranked player from the remaining available player pool will be selected.
 In addition, if you fail to make picks before the draft timer expires in 2 or more consecutive rounds, you will automatically be placed on auto-draft, which must be manually turned off.
 Also, if you are late to the draft room for the start of the draft, you will be put on auto-draft, which must be manually turned off upon entering the draft room.

 It is your sole responsibility to ensure you make it to the start of your scheduled draft.
 If you think you may be late or miss your draft entirely, remember to utilize the pre-draft player ranking feature (mentioned above) to ensure you have the best chance to obtain your preferred players.